mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 {{"demo": "pages/components/autocomplete/Tags.js"}}

+## Filter Max Tags

+Do you want to show only a few tags?
+Use the `filterMaxTags` prop.

+{{"demo": "pages/components/autocomplete/FilterMaxTags.js"}}

 ### Fixed options

 In the event that you need to lock certain tag so that they can't be removed in the interface, you can set the chips disabled.